pblack/docs/content/setting-up-a-site/front-matter-templates.md

 ### Field Types

 As it stands, Forestry supports 11 field types, with more on the way.
-The currently supported field types with their specific configurations are as follows:
+Here is a list of the currently supported field types:

 *   Text
 *   Textarea
 *   Number
 *   Minimum
 *   Maximum
 *   Step
 *   Toggle
 *   Date
 *   Image/File Upload